Vermiculture, Vermicomposting, and How to Do It

 Worm compost bin from Subpod in our 26 Growing Dome Greenhouse Pagosa Springs CO

 Another important aspect of maintaining the worm bin is to feed the worms regularly.
 Start by adding small amounts of food scraps to the bin and gradually increase the amount as the worms begin to consume it.
 It is important to avoid overfeeding the worms, as this can cause the bin to become too wet and attract pests.
 Stirring the bin materials is also beneficial for adding oxygen and allowing worms to access other material that hasn’t been broken down yet.
+The Garden Tower takes a lot of the guesswork out of the process.
+Simply add your kitchen scraps and bedding material to the compost column.

 Step 5: Harvesting the Compost